Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 ```

-Init this variable at the service start:
+Initialize this variable at the service start:

 ```c
 void Switcher_Init(void)